 Victoria Bay Pictures

 Origin of the Name

 The harbour was named after the British Queen Victoria, who was on the throne for 63 years (1837 - 1901), the longest in the history of the Great Britain.
 During her reign, the Great Britain enjoyed unprecedented cultural and economic prosperity.
 However, after he had been on the throne for only 3 years, in 1840, Great Britain waged the First Opium War with China.
 Following the war, the Nanjing Treaty was signed, as a result of which Hong Kong Island became a Concession of Britain.
 Later in 1860 after the Second Opium War, China was forced to sign the Peking Treaty, and in 1861 Kowloon Peninsula was also ceded to Britain.
 In April of that year, the bay between Hong Kong Island and Kowloon Peninsula was named Victoria Harbour.
-As the natural center of the territory's dense urban region, the harbour has played host to many major public shows, including the annual fireworks staged on the second night of the Lunar New Year, and its promenades are popular gathering places for visitors and residents.
+As the natural center of the territory's dense urban region, the harbour has played host to many major public shows, including the annual fireworks and its promenades are popular gathering places for visitors and residents.